ddmellul/firstC/README.md

 # firstC
-a simple C program to be followed , by DDM on 08.01.2023
+a simple C program to be followed , created by DDM on 08.01.2023